davidstevenrose/Find-A-Group/README.md

 # Functionality
 <h5>Adding and Editing Meetings</h5>
-<p>The group leader will add a meeting from the group dashboard page.
+<p>The group leader will add a meeting from the edit group page.
 The user will be
 directed to a meeting dialogue to add the meeting <u style="text-underline-color: firebrick;">details</u>.
 The meeting status will automatically be set to active and the user will automatically join the meeting's attendees list.
-The meeting is then created and posted to the meeting dashboard.</p>
+The meeting is then created and posted to the find meetings tab.</p>
 <p>The group leader will edit a meeting from the edit group page.
 The meeting information
 will be displayed in a table.
 The user can edit the meeting <u style="text-underline-color: firebrick;">details</u>
  by double-clicking a row from this box.
 A new window will open to edit the meeting.
-Once the user clicks finish, the updated meeting will display in the group dashboard page.</p>
+Once the user clicks finish, the updated meeting will display in the edit group screen.</p>

 <h5>Creating a Group</h5>
 <p>The use may create a group from the profile page.
 The user will then be redirected to the